How to Make a Sweet Southern Persimmon Pie

 Mama on the Homestead participates in the Amazon Services LLC Affiliate Program.
 This allows me to make a small commission on goods you purchase through my links.
 Thank you!

-This persimmon pie recipe will be a new fall favorite for your family!
+This wild persimmon pie recipe will be a new fall favorite for your family!

 Kids sitting in a tractor bucket with persimmons that they just picked.